joinself/self-go-sdk/README.md

 ```

 ##### MacOS - ARM64
-Brew on M1 macs currently lacks environment variables needed for the SDK to find the `olm` and `omemo` libraries, so you will need to add some additional configuration to your system:
+Brew on M1 macs currently lacks environment variables needed for the SDK to find the `omemo` library, so you will need to add some additional configuration to your system:

 In your `~/.zshrc`, add:
 ```bash